Lance Reddick's wife shares emotional tribute: 'Lance was taken from us far too soon' - Local News 8

 Lance Reddick, a veteran character actor known for his performance as Cedric Daniels on “The Wire” and for his work in the “John Wick” franchise, died of natural causes, according to his representative, Mia Hansen.

-His “Wire” co-star Wendall Pierce remembered Reddick as a “man of great strength and grace” in a tribute on Friday.
+His “Wire” co-star Wendell Pierce remembered Reddick as a “man of great strength and grace” in a tribute on Friday.

 “As talented a musician as he was an actor,” Pierce wrote.
 “The epitome of class.
 A sudden unexpected sharp painful grief for our artistic family.
 An unimaginable suffering for his personal family and loved ones.
 Godspeed my friend.
 You made your mark here.”